 No one wants to be overweight – it increases your risk for a slew of health complications from heart disease to diabetes.
 But new research is suggesting that the complications may not stop there.
 Studies are now beginning to show that obesity may correlate with memory loss too.

-A typical American meal usually consists of primarily red meat, a side of something deep-fried, and some kind of sugary treat for dessert.
+A typical American meal usually consists of red meat, something deep-fried, and some kind of sugary treat for dessert.
 Not to mention our portion sizes have increased by roughly 138% since the 1970s, resulting in added calories.

 The study found that participants whose blood sugar raised near the pre-diabetic range had more difficulty remembering a list of words compared to participants whose blood sugar was in a healthy range.